SanicTK2/iidxguide/docs/dp_zagaku.md

 * **Chop 5, Chop 6, Chop 7**
 * Special near-scratch positions (2096 style)

-(TL note: near-scratch refers to situations where you get notes and scratches on the same side, requiring you to hit buttons and scratch using the same had)
+(TL note: near-scratch refers to situations where you get notes and scratches on the same side, requiring you to hit buttons and scratch using the same hand, like S123 or 567S.
+For 2096-style - I assume he also means wristing in addition to 1048 style on each hand.)

 In the video around 9:07, he comments on middle-5 vs middle-6, saying that it's good if you can do both, but just one of them is totally fine.
 He says pinky-5 is useful in real plays, and pinky-6 is useful for things like 12346 chord.
 Thumb-on-2 is uncommon but necessary for 24567 chord.